Event Management Apps: So Many Tools, So Little Time

 Determine which tasks make up your job

-Unless you’re highly organized to place every incoming and outgoing email into a proper folder, you’re going to be spending a lot of your time digging through your Inbox to find what you need.
+Unless you’re a highly organized person who’s capable of placing every incoming and outgoing email into a proper folder, you’re going to be spending a lot of your time digging through your inbox to find what you need.
 Email doesn’t make it easy to see conversation streams, either.

-A good event management app will provide a collaboration capability where you and your team, plus any vendors or third parties you want to invite, can work together in one place.
-Tasks can be assigned with due dates and checked off when complete – and everyone can see the progress in real-time, as well as the history.
+A top event management app will provide a collaboration capability where you and your team, plus any vendors or third parties you want to invite, can work together in one place.
+You can assign tasks with due dates and check them off when complete – and everyone can see the progress in real-time, as well as the history.

 Calendar Management and Settlements

 What about calendar management?
-What tool are you using for that?
+What tool are you using for this?
 Many event management apps will offer calendar management functionality directly from the app.
-Same goes for settlement.
-Many event managers have their settlement tools on their computers but not on their mobile phones.
+The same goes for settlement.
+Many venue and event managers have their settlement tools on their computers but not on their mobile phones.

 Revenue and Expense Tracking

-A better option is to have this component built into your app.
-You can build your budget, link to your ticketing platform to automatically update sales in real time, track expenses in real time and see your financial health with a tap.
-This saves you time but also makes you more productive and informed to make better decisions as you always have your financials at your fingertips.
+A better option is to have this functionality built into your premium app.
+You can develop your budget, link it to your ticketing platform, and your finances will be automatically updated in real-time.
+An integrated tool will let you track expenses in real-time and see your financial health with just a few clicks.

 Get as Much as Possible in One App

-The more time you spend moving from one system to another, the less time you are spending booking events and building your client base.
+The more time you spend moving from one system to another, the less time you spend booking events and building your client base.
 It can also increase the risk of errors.
-Mistakes happen and they are often due to an error in data transfer, a missed communication or a lack of data.
+Mistakes happen, and they are often due to an error in data transfer, a missed communication, or a lack of data.

-Does the app have all of the features you want in order to make your life easier?
+Does the app have all of the features you want to make your life easier?
 If not, you’re 96 percent more likely not to use it.
-Is it easy to use from a computer, laptop, tablet or mobile device?
-Does it have features you don’t need or want to pay for?
+Is it easy to use from a computer, laptop, tablet, or mobile device?
+Does it have any features you don’t need and shouldn’t be paying for?
 Is it affordable?

-Once you narrow down your options, it’s time to test it out.
+Once you narrow down your options, it’s time to test them out to see how easy they are to set up and use.
 You won’t know if the app will work for you and your team until you give it a spin.
-Talk with the provider and see if you can test it out before you buy.
-At least, ask if you can see a demo.
+Talk to the provider to see if you can test it out before you buy.
+At the very least, ask if you can see a demo.

-Keep in mind the app is bringing together multiple systems you may be paying for individually and it’s helping you do your job better.
-There’s a value to that capability and can quickly end up saving you costs.
+Keep in mind the app is bringing together multiple systems you may be paying for individually, and it’s helping you do your job better.
+There’s a value to this capability and can quickly end up saving you costs.